Skip to Content

 Office: 11190-G PFPIowa City, IA 52242

 Lab: 4111 MERFIowa City, IA 52242

-Fellowship, Det Norske Radiumhospitalet, University of OsloInternship, Transitional Internship, Georgetown University Medical CenterFellowship, Ophthalmic Genetics, Wilmer Institute, Johns Hopkins UniversityResidency, Ophthalmology, Georgetown University Medical CenterFellowship, Pediatric Ophthalmology and Strabismus, University of Iowa, Department of OphthalmologyFellowship, Molecular Ophthalmic Genetic, University of Iowa
+Fellowship, ITT International Fellow, Immunology, Det Norske Radiumhospitalet, University of OsloInternship, Transitional Internship, Georgetown University Medical CenterFellowship, Ophthalmic Genetics, Wilmer Institute, Johns Hopkins UniversityResidency, Ophthalmology, Georgetown University Medical CenterFellowship, Pediatric Ophthalmology and Strabismus, University of Iowa, Department of OphthalmologyFellowship, Molecular Ophthalmic Genetics, University of Iowa